 It is important that you remain cooperative and polite with Police but we recommend that you exercise your right to remain silent until you have received legal advice.
-There are some questions that you are required by law to answer otherwise you will be charged with further offences.
+There are some questions that you are required by law to answer, otherwise you will be charged with an offence for failing to do so.
 The information that you must provide to Police is:

 - Your full name.

 If the Police inquiry relates to a motor vehicle then it will be necessary for you to provide the name of the person that was driving the motor vehicle at the date and time nominated by Police.

 To other questions simply reply: “I exercise my right to remain silent until I receive legal advice”, or simply say “I don’t wish to answer.”